gaborvecsei/gaborvecsei.github.io/_posts/2021-03-01-Stock-Pattern-Analyzer.md

 in $N$ series given a $q$ query.
 The idea was that, if I look at the last $M$ trading days for a selected stock, and I find the most similar matches from the other $N$ stocks where I also know the "future" values (which comes after the
 $M$ days), then it can give me a hint on how the selected stock will move in the future.
-For example, I can observer the top $k$ matches, and then a majority vote could decide, if a bullish or bearish period will come.
+For example, I can observe the top $k$ matches, and then a majority vote could decide, if a bullish or bearish period will come.

 <img src="https://www.newtraderu.com/wp-content/uploads/2020/06/Trading-Patterns-Cheat-Sheet.jpg" alt="stock patterns" width=300>